Read this guide for answers to the most frequently asked questions about Bankwest cards.

 The allocations of payments are in this order: interest, followed by fees and then finally transactions.
-These payments will be applied to your most recent statement first, following that order, and then to other items added since the most recent statement.
+Payments will be applied to your most recent statement first, following the payment allocation order above.
+Any remaining payment amount will then be allocated to other items added since the most recent statement.

 The processing of a balance transfer will occur when your credit card has been activated.
 You will be contacted if there is any problem processing the balance transfer.

-You will see a number displayed at the bottom of your statement.
-This is a summary box that shows you how many months remain on your balance transfer.
-When the number has gone down to one you will need to make sure that the entire balance has been paid off to avoid having to pay interest at the standard rate the next month.
+If you have taken advantage of a Bankwest balance transfer credit card offer: Your statement will include a summary box that shows you how many months remain on your balance transfer.
+When the number has gone down to one you will need to make sure that the entire balance has been paid off if you want to avoid paying interest at the standard rate during the next statement cycle.